Student Affiliate Activities

 The publication contest is designed to promote excellence in music research and publications.
 Participants may be in grades 1 -12 or be enrolled in college.
 Topics are listed here and are included in the Student Affiliate Handbook.
 The Video Contest was created to encourage students to express their enthusiasm for music through the means of media.
 A specific topic is given and students design a video based on the given topic.
 The categories for the Video Contest are grades 4-8 and grades 9-12.
 Winners in both publication and video contests receive cash awards and the winning videos are posted online.

 The theory program is designed for music students in grades 1-12.
 Students must be current Student Affiliate members.
 Tests are administered by local associations in a formal classroom atmosphere.
 Students who make a score of 90 or higher will receive a medal.
-Additional awards given to graduating high school seniors include the Mansfield Gold Medal Theory Award for students who have earned medals every year in grades 4-12; the Loving Gold Medal Theory Award for students who earned twelve gold medals; a Twelve-Year Plaque for seniors who earned medals every year for twelve years; a Twelve-Year Participation Certificate for passing twelve grade levels; and a Six-Year Award for medalists in the Instrumental or Vocal tests.
+Additional awards given to graduating high school seniors include the Mansfield Gold Medal Theory Award for students who have earned medals every year in grades 4-12; the Loving Gold Medal Theory Award for students who earned twelve gold medals; the Glenda Lanier Theory Award for students who earned gold medals in grades 9-12; a Twelve-Year Award for seniors who earned medals every year for twelve years; a Twelve-Year Participation Certificate for passing twelve grade levels; and a Six-Year Award for medalists in the Instrumental or Vocal tests.

 World of Music